I love learning. I love technology. I hated CS class.

 Don't test them on what they remember.
 It's unrealistic, unproductive, and incentivizes cheating.

-Let's address the bit about cheating, since it's the clickbait portion of the heading.
+Let's address the bit about cheating first, since it's the clickbait.

 Incentivizes cheating?
 What!?